FrancescoCeruti/linux-show-player/README.md

 ####1.
 Package installation

-**For Ubuntu/Debian users:** Download the ".deb" package in the releases page on GitHub (only tested on *Ubuntu systems).
+**For Ubuntu/Debian users:** Download the ".deb" package in the releases page on GitHub (only tested on Ubuntu).

 **For ArchLinux users:** there is an AUR Package.

 ####2.
 Manual Installation